Terminal-based Twitter Client. Realtime tweetstream, compose, search , favorite … and much more fun directly from terminal.

 Ignore nicksdecide what nicks will be exclude.

-switch mine will switch current stream to personal stream. -f and -d will work as well.
+switch mine will switch current stream to personal stream. -f will work as well.

 switch list will switch to a Twitter list’s stream.
 You will be asked for list name.

 - theme monokai will apply monokai theme immediately.

 - Changed theme will be remember as the next time’s default theme.

 - config ASCII_ART will output current value of ASCII_ART config key.

 - config TREND_MAX default will output default value of TREND_MAX config key.

 - config CUSTOM_CONFIG drop will drop CUSTOM_CONFIG config key.